Don McLean: Later career

 McLean led a wave of dropouts from the National Rifle Association of America (NRA) convention after the mass shooting in Uvalde, Texas, saying it would be "disrespectful and hurtful" to perform days after 19 children and two adults were killed in a mass shooting in the state.
 McLean was first among performers who announced they would no longer perform at the National Rifle Association's annual meeting in Houston.

 In October 2022, McLean called rapper Kanye West an "attention-seeking fool" over his antisemitic rants.
 McLean, who briefly lived in Israel, said he stood with his Jewish friends.
 "Lately, a flood of antisemitic invective has been triggered by the ranting of a stupid attention-seeking fool we all know", McLean wrote in the statement that did not mention West by name.
 "I want to say I stand with my Jewish friends and I stand with the state of Israel.
 When this kind of thing happens, we should realize why the state of Israel must be respected and protected."
 McLean lived in Israel on-and-off from 1978 to 1982, and he "grew to love the country and the people.
 Living there changed [his] life forever."

-Oxford Union address (2025)

-On 9 May 2025, McLean delivered a keynote address to the Oxford Union, the University of Oxford’s historic debating society, reflecting on five decades in music and the cultural after-life of “American Pie.”
+In May 2025, McLean delivered an address to the Oxford Union, the University of Oxford’s historic debating society, reflecting on five decades in music and the cultural after-life of American Pie.

-The engagement formed part of the Union's Trinity Term 2025 speaker series, which also featured figures such as John Legend and Nile Rodgers.